zoran2109/watering-system/overview/README.md

 ## Further reading
-Here's the list of reading resources from the repository that can give more detailed view into technical details of my implementation:
+Here's the list of reading resources from the repository that can help in making of similar poject and give more detailed view into technical details of my implementation:

+- [Getting started](../README.MD#3-getting-started) - steps to follow if you want to make this project
 - [List of parts](PARTS.md) - lists the parts used for the projects with additional considerations
-- [Schemas](../schemas/README.md) - schemas for assembling Arudino controlled pump and sensor
+- [Schemas](../schemas/README.md) - schemas for assembly of Arudino controlled pump and sensor
 - [Arduino code](../arduino/README.md) - instructions for exporting code to Arduino
 - [Web server](../web-server/README.md) - detailed instructions for setting remote server on Raspberry Pi
 - [Deployment](../deploy/README.md) - instructions for setting up CD flow on Raspberry Pi